JotaProhs/spotify.py/README.md

 - **Manage Playlists**: Create and manage playlists by adding your liked songs.
 - **Artist and Song Information**: Get detailed information about songs and artists, including album names, release dates, and more.

+## How to run the program
+Run the main,py file

 ## Installation

 1. Clone the repository: